 Syslog header is optional.

 “\n” character separator is required between all fields.

 The fields, in order, are:

-The timestamp of the actual event (make sure it’s not the timestamp of the arrival to the SIEM or when it’s sent to ATA).
+- The timestamp of the actual event (make sure it’s not the timestamp of the arrival to the EM or when it’s sent to ATA).
 Preferably in milliseconds accuracy, this is important.

 The order is important and nothing else should be included in the message.